jpdoshi/LatteAPI/README.md

 + Therefore, ORM programming and features are same as SQLAlchemy

 ### Easy to understand
-+ LatteAPI is inspired by frameworks such as django and FastAPI
++ LatteAPI is inspired by popular frameworks such as django and FastAPI
-+ Here, syntax is so easy to understand
++ Clean and easy syntax makes LatteAPI a far better choice
-+ Code is distributed into separate files
++ Code is distributed over separate files in order to keep project organized

 ### Convention over Configuration
 + LatteAPI implements set of configurations itself, so that developers can work on real thing
-+ Provides DRY(Don't Repeat Yourself) principles
++ Implements DRY(Don't Repeat Yourself) principle
-+ Such features makes LatteAPI reliable
++ Such features makes LatteAPI much reliable to use